How Does Exercise Help Depression? Exploring Its Mental Health Benefits

 Depression can manifest in unique individual forms.
 If you believe that you could be experiencing symptoms of depression, speaking with a physician can be a helpful first step in improving your quality of life.

-In addition to the physical changes that come with exercise, researchers have also studied the psychological effect of exercise as it relates to depression.
+In addition to the physical changes that come with exercise, researchers have also studied the psychological effects of exercise as it relates to depression.
 In this regard, physical exercise may serve as a healthy distraction from other depression symptoms, both physical and mental.
-Exercise can also fight depression by increasing self-efficacy, possibly helping people be more confident of their own abilities overall.
+Exercise can also fight depression by increasing self-efficacy, possibly helping people be more confident in their own abilities overall.

 While exercise shouldn't necessarily be the only method for treating depression, many might find that it has been shown to have a wealth of positive effects.